-Tying tasks to milestones allows milestone progress to automate tasks as they are completed.
+Tying tasks to milestones allow milestone progress to automate tasks as they are completed.

 Once a milestone is assigned a date, it appears in your calendar.
 Milestones are automatically color-coded based on progress and due date.
 Green tasks have been completed ahead of schedule, orange signals partial completion, and red refers to an overdue task.

-Like tasks, milestones are customisable and can be edited to fit your team’s needs and workflow.
+Like tasks, milestones are customizable and can be edited to fit your team’s needs and workflow.

 The users that you add to a project are the project members.
 Members can be comprised of team members, guests, or clients.
 It’s entirely up to you!

 Every time you add a new member to a project, you can decide their level of access― owner, admin, member, or guest.

 Owners can manage all projects, team members, and billing.
 If you are the one who created your team’s account, you are an owner by default.
 It is possible to have more than one owner at a time.

 Admins are project managers.
 They can create and delete projects along with manage other team members.

 Members are added to a specific project and have full collaboration-access within the project.
 They can view other team members but are restricted from managing them.
 Members are also unable to create and delete projects.

 Guests are not a direct part of your team, so they do not have access to your subscription rights or messaging.
 They can take part in project discussions and oversee progress but don’t have managing permissions.
 An example of a guest user may be a client or contractor.